Panama detects first case of COVID-19 Omicron variant | Health

 Panama detects first case of COVID-19 Omicron variant

-Panama has detected its first case of the Omicron variant of COVID-19, the Central American country's health ministry said on Monday.
+Panama has detected its first case of the Omicron variant of COVID-19, the Central American country's health ministry said on Monday, while neighboring Costa Rica detected three more confirmed cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)